LintDAO/pricelint/README.md

 Key features include:

-One-click deployment of multiple prediction Canisters Selection and customization of AI models
+- One-click deployment of multiple prediction Canisters
+- Selection and customization of AI models
-Token pledging for predicting ICP/BTC prices
+- Token pledging for predicting ICP/BTC prices
-Open trading of user-created AI models
+- Open trading of user-created AI models

 The result is a self-sustaining, decentralized data marketplace, where crowdsourced intelligence is harnessed to train more effective models for 24-hour price trends.

 Users benefit by supporting, running, or trading model outputs — while Data Farmer streams provide real-time predictive data for traders.

-If you want to start working on your project right away, you might want to try the following commands:

 ## Running the project locally